SteveRao/steverao.github.io/README.md

-# Zihao(Steve)Rao's Blog
+# steverao's blog

-#### My Chinese name is Rao Zihao and English name is Steve.
+My Chinese name is Zihao Rao and English name is Steve.
 I graduated from Tianjin Polytechnic University and majored in software engineering.
 I will study at the Software College of Zhejiang University during my master's degree.

 This is my blog.
 I will regularly post some summary blogs or other interesting things on it.
 Welcome to learn from each other!

 [https://steverao.github.io](https://steverao.github.io)